Rana Plaza collapse

-The Rana Plaza collapse (also referred to as the Savar building collapse) occurred on 24 April 2013 in Savar Upazila, near Dhaka, Bangladesh, when the eight-story Rana Plaza commercial building collapsed due to a structural failure.
+The Rana Plaza collapse (also referred to as the Savar building collapse) occurred on 24 April 2013 in Savar Upazila, near Dhaka, Bangladesh, when the nine-story Rana Plaza commercial building collapsed due to a structural failure.
 The search for survivors lasted for 19 days and ended on 13 May 2013, with a confirmed death toll of 1,134.
 Approximately 2,500 injured people were rescued from the building.
 It is considered to be one of the deadliest structural failures in modern human history, as well as the deadliest garment-factory disaster in history, and is the deadliest industrial accident in the history of Bangladesh.
 Amnesty International called it "the most shocking recent example of business-related human rights abuse."

 The building housed five garment factories, a bank, and apartments.
 It was constructed in 2006 on the site of a former pond, and was built without proper permits.
 The fifth through eighth floors were added onto the building without supporting walls; the heavy equipment from the garment factories was more than the structure could support.
 On 23 April 2013, large cracks were discovered in the building.
 The shops and the bank on the lower floors immediately closed, but the garment factory owners on the upper floors ignored the warnings and the workers returned to work the following day.
 On 24 April, the building collapsed at 9:00 am local time, trapping thousands of people inside.

 The court in Bangladesh formally charged 38 people with murder, along with the building owner Sohel Rana.
 Rana was arrested after a four-day manhunt, as he attempted to flee across the border to India.
 A total of 41 defendants faced charges over the collapse of the complex.
-Of the 41 people charged, 35 (including Rana) appeared before the court and pleaded not guilty.
+Of the 41 people charged, 35 (including Rana) appeared before the court and plead not guilty.
 Rana was not granted bail.
-He was charged with corruption again in 2017; the trials continue to this day.
+He was charged with corruption again in 2017 and jailed three years for failing to submit his wealth statements; the trials continue to this day.

-The collapse of Rana Plaza was a major turning point in the Bangladesh garment industry.
-It led to widespread protests and calls for better safety standards.
-In the aftermath of the disaster, the Bangladesh government passed a new law that requires all garment factories to be inspected by a government-approved agency.
-The Accord on Fire and Building Safety in Bangladesh, commonly referred to as the Bangladesh Accord, was established in response to the Rana Plaza disaster.
-Signed on May 15, 2013, the Bangladesh Accord is a five-year, independent, legally binding agreement between global brands, retailers, and trade unions.
-Its primary goal is to ensure the health and safety of workers in Bangladesh's Ready-Made Garment (RMG) industry.
+The collapse of Rana Plaza was a major turning point for the global fashion industry.
+It led to widespread protests and international outrage over unsafe working conditions in developing nations.
+In the aftermath, the Bangladesh government passed new laws requiring all garment factories to be inspected by a government-approved agency.
+Furthermore, facing intense public pressure, over 200 global fashion brands and retailers—including major corporations like H&M and Zara, who sourced heavily from Bangladesh—partnered with global trade unions to establish the Accord on Fire and Building Safety in Bangladesh.
+Established in 2013, this independent, legally binding agreement primarily sought to reform and ensure the health and safety of workers across the country's Ready-Made Garment (RMG) industry.